josephweaver/josephweaver.github.io/STT881/lec01.md

 # 1 — Cardinality, Cantor’s Theorem, Series, Measure Theory

-Lecture 01 covers early measure-theoretic foundations: countable vs uncountable sets, Cantor’s diagonal argument (including (\vert A\vert <\vert 2^A\vert )), binary expansions showing ((0,1)) is uncountable, basics of sequences/series (convergence, harmonic vs (p)-series, alternating divergence), and first steps in measure theory—definition of an algebra of sets and a measure on it.
+Lecture 01 covers early measure-theoretic foundations: countable vs uncountable sets, Cantor’s diagonal argument (including $vert A\vert <\vert 2^A\vert $), binary expansions showing ($(0,1)$) is uncountable, basics of sequences/series (convergence, harmonic vs (p)-series, alternating divergence), and first steps in measure theory—definition of an algebra of sets and a measure on it.

 ## 1. Cardinality of Sets